khanson679/khanson679.github.io/resources/latex-tree-drawing/index.md

 ## Part 1: Using a text editor

 While you can certainly type bracketed trees right into the text box in a web app, large trees quickly become unreadable, and it's difficult to fix bracketing problems.
-Furthermore, if you're working on a paper, you probably want to keep the source data for all your trees so you can easily change them later.
+Furthermore, you probably want to keep the source data for all your trees so you can easily change them later.
-The solution is keep the source trees in a text document on your computer, then copy and paste into the web app to generate the images.
+The solution is maintain all of your bracketed trees in a text document on your computer, then copy and paste into the web app to generate the images.

 First, familiarize yourself how to indent and de-indent text.
 Create a new file and type a few lines of text.